 Is Psilocybin Harmful?

-Psilocybin is a compound that is naturally occurring fungal alkaloid—a chemical compound that is found in more than 100 species of mushrooms (also known as magic mushrooms or shrooms).1 When ingested, psilocybin is metabolized into a substance known as psilocin, the primary psychoactive component of hallucinogenic mushrooms, which produces mind-altering effects similar to drugs such as mescaline and LSD.1-4 Psilocybin is classified as a hallucinogenic or psychedelic drug.3,4
+Psilocybin is a naturally occurring fungal alkaloid—a chemical compound that is found in more than 100 species of mushrooms (also known as magic mushrooms or shrooms).1 When ingested, psilocybin is metabolized into a substance known as psilocin, the primary psychoactive component of hallucinogenic mushrooms.
+It produces mind-altering effects similar to those of drugs such as mescaline and LSD.1-4 Psilocybin is classified as a hallucinogenic or psychedelic drug.3,4

-While the drug effects may not be directly life-threatening, most classic hallucinogens like psilocybin can produce profoundly unpleasant experiences when taken at high doses.2 Though significant psilocybin toxicity is unlikely, there are some risks associated with mushrooms that may include:1,2,5
+While the effects of magic mushrooms may not be directly life-threatening, most classic hallucinogens like psilocybin can produce profoundly unpleasant experiences when they are taken at high doses.2 Though significant psilocybin toxicity is unlikely, there are some risks associated with mushrooms, which may include:1,2,5

-- Impaired judgment and feelings of detachment while one is under the influence of psilocybin.
+- Impaired judgment and feelings of detachment while under the influence of psilocybin.

 - The development of anxiety or panic attacks as a result of psilocybin-related experiences.

-- The experience of having “a bad trip” or unpleasant reaction to hallucinogenic effects.
+- The experience of having “a bad trip” or an unpleasant reaction to hallucinogenic effects.

 - The potential for poisoning and death as a result of consuming the wrong type of mushroom.